nshawn4675/nshawn4675.github.io/_posts/2021-02-18-Arithmetic-Slices.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 18 - Arithmetic Slices"
 date: 2021-02-18 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Math, Dynamic Programming, Amazon]
+tags: [Medium, Array, Dynamic Programming, Amazon, C++]
 ---
 A sequence of numbers is called arithmetic if it consists of at least three elements and if the difference between any two consecutive elements is the same.